fabian-muller-phd/fabian-muller-phd.github.io-/research.md

     <li>This goes beyond averages to identify profiles of resilience and risk by socioeconomic background and gender.</li>
   </ul>

-  <p><strong>Why it matters.</strong> If we understand how and when inequalities grow, we can design supports that respect different ways of being (not just one “right” student profile), make classroom and admissions practices more inclusive, and target recovery resources where they help most.</p>
+  <p class="why-it-matters"><strong>Why it matters.</strong> If we understand how and when inequalities grow, we can design supports that respect different ways of being (not just one “right” student profile), make classroom and admissions practices more inclusive, and target recovery resources where they help most.</p>
 </div>

 <div class="research-section" id="sen">